DiCamillo Companion

 Collections: Thornton contained a fine collection of paintings, including works by Alma-Tadema, Holman-Hunt, Leighton, Millais, and Lavery.
 Much of this collection ended up in the museum the 1st Viscount Leverhulme founded in 1914 to honor his wife: the Lady Lever Art Gallery in Port Sunlight.
 Lord Leverhulme founded a number of museums, which supported his belief that beautiful things should be shared and available for everyone.
 The remainder of the collection at Thornton was auctioned June 26-28, 2001 by Sotheby's.

 • Garden & Outbuildings: The 1st Lord Leverhulme loved gardens and laid out extensive ones at Thornton Manor.
 There were clipped yew hedges, a rose garden, a 20-acre lake, a loggia, a rose pergola, woodlands walks, and a pleached lime avenue.
 All of this was thrown open regularly for the Lever Brothers staff at nearby Port Sunlight, who came to Thornton for parties, picnics, and company gatherings.
-James Lomax-Simpson's half-timbered Gatehouse was modeled on the Gatehouse at Stokesay Castle.
-The House today sits in a 120-acre park.
+James Lomax-Simpson's half-timbered gatehouse was modeled on the gatehouse at Stokesay Castle.
+The house today sits in a 120-acre park.

 • Architect: Thomas Hayton Mawson